Frequently Asked Questions

 How long do I have to register a death in the UK?

-In England and Wales, you must register a death within 5 days.
+In England and Wales, you must register a death within 5 days of getting the confirmation from the medical examiner or coroner.
 In Scotland, it is 8 days.
 In Northern Ireland, it is 5 days.
+The clock starts from that confirmation rather than from the date of death, so a wait for the paperwork does not put you behind.
 Registration is done at the local register office in the district where the person died, not necessarily where they lived.

 Who can register a death?

-A relative of the deceased, someone present at the death, the occupier of the building where the death occurred, or the person arranging the funeral.
-In practice, it is usually a close family member.
-You will need to attend the register office in person.
+A relative, someone who was present at the death, the occupier of the building where they died, or whoever is arranging the funeral.
+In practice it is usually a close family member.
+You do need to go to the register office in person, so take someone with you if that would help.

 What documents do I need to register a death?

-You will need the medical certificate of cause of death (issued by the doctor or hospital), the deceased's birth certificate, marriage or civil partnership certificate, NHS number, and details of their occupation.
-Not all are essential, but bring as many as you can.
+Take the medical certificate of cause of death (issued by the doctor or hospital), along with their birth certificate, marriage or civil partnership certificate, NHS number, and details of their occupation.
+Not all of these are essential, so bring what you can find and do not worry about the rest.

 Death certificates